srl-ethz/mobilerack-interface/SoftTrunk/README.md

 sudo make install
 ```
 ## Eigen3
+[Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) is the math library used.
-[Get the code](http://eigen.tuxfamily.org/index.php?title=Main_Page), unzip, navigate into the unzipped folder, prepare with cmake and then install this header libary:
+[Get the code version 3.3.7](http://bitbucket.org/eigen/eigen/get/3.3.7.zip), unzip, navigate into the unzipped folder, prepare with cmake and then install this header libary:
 ```
 mkdir build
 cd build/